 How to cook lentils

 Cooking lentils is quick, and there’s no need to soak them!
 Just give them a very thorough rinsing in a strainer, then cook in boiling water (or in stock, or in a sauce, or in a stew/soup like this recipe), for about 15-20 minutes.

 Brown lentils cook in about 30 minutes, other varieties like red lentils take 20 minutes, and green lentils around 40 minutes.

 Another bonus to this recipe is that it has a thick stew-like texture and is loaded with smoky chili flavors that make it hearty and satisfying.

-Let’s talk about how this comforting lentil chili comes together…
+Let’s talk about how this Turkey Chili with Lentils comes together…

 One pot chili recipe